 Talent adds compound in to solution in a tube.

-For soluble compounds, dilute the stock solution with water to 1 milliliter in microtubes to give 2, 10 and 100 micromolar [1], or alternatively for sparingly soluble compounds, dilute to 2, 10 and 40 micromolar [2].
-Then, vortex the compound solution for proper mixing [3].
+For soluble compounds, dilute the stock solution with water to 1 milliliter in microtubes to give 2, 10 and 100 micromolar [1], (or alternatively for sparingly soluble compounds, dilute to 2, 10 and 40 micromolar) [2].
+For each dilution, vortex the compound solution for proper mixing [1] [3].

-Talent dilutes stock solution with water and shows the three microtubes.
+Talent dilutes stock solution with water into three concentrations.
+To make the 100 micromolar solution, dilute the stock solution and vortex.
+The 100 micromolar solution is used to make the 10 micromolar solution and the 10 micromolar solution is used to make the 2 micromolar solution (as the first dissolutions were made).
+This is done for all the tested compounds (shown on video).

 Talent dilutes stock solution with water and shows the three microtubes.